Applications and preparation

 Students must always obtain a permit for residence for study purposes or placement activities if they intend to stay in the country for longer than three months or 90 working days.
-All foreign students – including EU citizens – must register in person with the Residents' Registration Office in the municipality where they reside within 14 days of their arrival in Switzerland.
+All exchange students – including EU citizens – must register in person with the Residents' Registration Office in the municipality where they reside within 14 days of their arrival in Switzerland.
 On the basis of this registration, they will be issued with a residence permit and a foreign national ID card.
 Registration at the Residents' Registration Office incurs a fee.
 Documents required for registration are normally a passport photo, a valid passport or identity card, confirmation of enrolment from ZHAW and the rental agreement or proof of address.
 Further information is available on the website ZHAW international, as well as on the website of the municipality where the student resides.

 Non-EU citizens must clarify the current requirements for visa and entry permit with the Swiss representatives in their country.